kontopoulos/ARGOT/README.md

 - IntelliJ Project

 #Specifications
-- Apache Spark 1.6.0 with Graphx
+- Apache Spark 1.6.1 with Graphx and MLlib
 - scala 2.10.4

 #Examples of Basic Use